kasumi-ko/ASUS-ROG-SecureBoot-2023-Assistant/README_EN.md

 <a href="./README.md">简体中文</a>

-A Secure Boot 2023 certificate check and repair assistant for ASUS / ROG Windows devices.
+A Secure Boot 2023 certificate check and repair assistant for ASUS / ROG Windows devices

 ## Requirements